Pre-Columbian Transoceanic Contacts

 In a sense, my fascination with possible pre-Columbian transoceanic contacts began with my parents’ reading aloud Thor Heyerdahl’s 1947 true-adventure account Kon-Tiki.
 More definitively, my interest was fostered by my Johns Hopkins professor George F. Carter, a controversial scholar of that topic and of early humans in the Western Hemisphere (about whom I wrote a biographical article in 2007).
 I read Carter’s copy of Heyerdahl’s massive scholarly book American Indians in the Pacific.

-While at UC Davis but based on a paper written for one of Carter’s classes, I was invited to participate in a session that Heyerdahl was organizing for the 1966 International Congress of Americanists in Mar del Plata, Argentina; there, I finally met the man who started me on my path, as well as many prominent scholars.
+While at UC Davis but based on a paper written for one of Carter’s classes, I was invited to participate in a session that Heyerdahl was organizing for the 1966 International Congress of Americanists in Mar del Plata, Argentina; there, I finally met the man who had started me on my path, as well as many prominent scholars.
 Coming and going, I visited most of the countries of South America.

 The ICA publication had included material on the blowgun, shared between Southeast Asia and the Americas.
 I elaborated on that material and published substantial articles on the forms and distributions of the weapon in 1970 and 1991.
 As a consequence of these papers, colleagues at professional meetings often humorously pretended to puff darts in my direction.